Homas/ioc2rpz.gui/README.md

 # ioc2rpz.gui
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+## Short summary
+ioc2rpz™: The DNS Security Solution - ioc2rpz™ is a powerful DNS server that transforms threat indicators into actionable Response Policy Zone (RPZ) feeds.
+It automates the update process, ensuring your network is protected against the latest threats, including malicious domains and IP addresses.
+By converting IOC feeds into RPZs, ioc2rpz™ acts as a crucial link between threat intelligence and DNS security, compatible with RPZ-supporting DNS servers like ISC Bind or PowerDNS.

 ## Overview
-ioc2rpz.gui is a web interface for [ioc2rpz](https://github.com/Homas/ioc2rpz). ioc2rzp is a custom DNS server which was built to automatically maintain and distribute RPZ feeds.
+ioc2rpz.gui is a web interface for [ioc2rpz™](https://github.com/Homas/ioc2rpz). ioc2rzp is a custom DNS server which was built to automatically maintain and distribute RPZ feeds.
-You can watch a demo of ioc2rpz technology including ioc2rpz.gui on the following video.
+You can watch a demo of ioc2rpz™ technology including ioc2rpz.gui on the following video.
 <p align="center"><a href="http://www.youtube.com/watch?feature=player_embedded&v=bvhyMFa_mBM" target="_blank"><img src="https://github.com/Homas/ioc2rpz/blob/master/ioc2rpz_demo.png"></a></p>

 **Although ioc2rpz.gui was developed keeping security in mind it was not tested on penetrations and must be installed and used in restricted management networks.**